-Psoriasis is a life-long, skin condition that can increase the life cycle of an individual’s skin cells, meaning the skin cells rapidly build-up, which forms scales and red patches that can be painful and even itchy.
+Psoriasis is a life-long skin condition that can increase an individual’s skin cells' life cycle, meaning the skin cells rapidly build-up, which forms scales and red patches that can be painful and even itchy.

-While psoriasis can’t be cured, it can be effectively treated, which will slow down the growth of skin cells.
+While psoriasis can’t be cured, it can be effectively treated, which will slow down skin cells' growth.

 WHAT ARE THE SYMPTOMS OF PSORIASIS?